Enter Key Words:

 8 a.m. - 5:00 p.m.

 Copies of accident reports are now available online.
 They are also available during regular office hours from the police department.
 You may also request an accident report by mail.
-Include a check or money order for $6.00 and mail to: Terrell Police Department, P.O.
+Include a check or money order for $6.00 (for 50 pages or more, add an additional $.10 per additional page) and mail to: Terrell Police Department, P.O.
 Box 310, Terrell, Texas 75160.
 Please include a stamped, self-addressed return envelope.
 Call 972-551-6622 for more information.

 For a copy of an offense report or other open records request, call 972-551-6622 Ext.264.
 You may also request a record in person during regular office hours.
 You may be asked to show a photo ID.
 To request a record by mail, include a check or money order for $5 for each report and a stamped, self-addressed return envelope.
 Mail your request to Terrell Police Department, P.O.
 Box 310, Terrell, TX 75160.